instantlinux/docker-tools/images/samba-dc/README.md

 Basic requirements:

 * A Domain Controller must have a static IP address and persistent DNS entry
-* This container must be run in network_mode:host
+* This container must be run in network_mode:host, and with cap_add:CAP_SYS_ADMIN privs
 * A NETBIOS_NAME or hostname must be specified, which becomes the netbios name.

 The directories /etc/samba and /var/lib/samba must be mounted as persistent volumes.
 If /var/lib/samba is empty, the "provision" or "join" action specified in DOMAIN_ACTION variable will be taken.